TechyCloud/terraform-vpc/README.md

 ```
 The code is ready to launch the resources after updating the variabls in **main.tf** file.

-You can run the below command to initialize the configuration before going to apply the changes in **tf_vpc** directory.
+You can run the below command in **tf_vpc** directory to initialize the configuration before going to apply the changes.

 > terraform init